-Visitor Guidelines and Safety: There have been incidents at the falls resulting in injuries so be sure to not get close to the canyon wall, river, waterfall and its plunge pools.
+Visitor Guidelines and Safety: There have been incidents at the falls resulting in injuries and fatalities so be sure to not get close to the canyon wall, river, waterfall and its plunge pools.
 Stay behind barriers where they are provided.

-What to Bring: Regular running or walking shoes are fine but you’ll want something with a sturdy sole since there are areas of exposed roots on the trail.
+Gear and What to Bring: Regular running or walking shoes are fine but you’ll want something with a sturdy sole since there are areas of exposed roots on the trail.

 - Bring water and some snacks to enjoy at the falls.